yahya-aghdam/guardflux/README.md

 import { CheckResult } from 'guardflux/dist/lib/types'

 ...
-// This is the apikey or user ip or id that you can pass to function const user_given_api_key: string = "x2a45B78C0"
+// This is the api-key or user ip or id that you can pass to function const user_given_api_key: string = "x2a45B78C0"

 const rlOptions: RateLimitOptions = {
     route: "/api/test_route", // API route to specify ratelimit based on route
-    cycleTime: 60, // Rate limit cycle based on secounds
+    cycleTime: 60, // Rate limit cycle based on seconds
     maxRequests: 5 // Max requests that a user can make in cycleTime }

 const dbConfig: DbConfig = {
     dbName: "guardflux", // Default name id "guardflux" but you can pass any name you want
     dbType: "mongodb", // Choose which DB you want to work with it.
-Supported DBs are 1-MySQL 2-MongoDB 3-PostgreSQL
+Supported DBs are 1-MySQL 2-MongoDB 3-PostgreSQL 4-Redis
     dbURI: MONGO_URI, // Pass URI of your DB
     dbDebug: true // Make MikroOrm debug mode on
 }